RONAKPATELLLLLLL/Weird-Working-Hacks/README.md

-1. Copy the entire thing using the two box looking things in the corner
+1. Copy the entire thing using the two boxes looking things in the corner of the bar above the code

-2. Click it and it will become a checkmark
+2. Click the two boxes and it will become a checkmark

 3. Go up to the bookmark star